btroncone/learn-rxjs/operators/transformation/mergemap.md

 ###### TL;DR: Map values from source to inner observable, merge output

-The **mergeMap** operator takes a project function and returns the source’s output as an observable after it has pass through the project function.
-It then flatten the output using the **mergeAll** operator and emits them.
+The **mergeMap** operator takes a project function, subscribing to the returned observable and emitting the output.  **mergeMap** can also handle promises, emitting the resolved value, and arrays or iterables, emitting each value in a sequence.

 > :bulb: Tip: flatMap is an alias for mergeMap!

+> :bulb: Tip: mergeMap is one of the most popular operators for handling HTTP requests!

 ### Examples